 Social Anxiety Disorder Treatment

 As mentioned above, Social Anxiety Disorder is an illness in which the fear of social situations, specifically fearing judgment and embarrassment in those situations, is excessive.
-Therefore, when someone is in a social situation, he or she might experience the following symptoms:
+Therefore, when someone is in a social situation, he or she might experience the following social anxiety symptoms:

 - a racing heart